 Other organisations will be supporting the event.
 Exhibitors include: The Peace Museum, Bradford WW1 Group and Commonwealth War Graves Commission.
 Visit their exhibitor stalls to find out more about local WW1 history and the work they have been doing.
 The Commonwealth War Graves Commission will providing access to the war graves database.
 Visitors can search for their loved ones and find out more about the role they played during WW1.

-There will also be a programme of talks and presentations delivered throughout the day in the 3rd Floor Lecture Room:
+There will also be a programme of free talks and presentations delivered throughout the day in the 3rd Floor Lecture Room:

 The Halifax Branch of the Yorkshire Volunteers Association will be selling food and drink from an outdoor field kitchen.
 Family activities on site.